TN 83 (05-24)

 3. Additions to trust after age 65

-Additions to or augmentations of a trust after age 65 (except as outlined below) are not subject to this exception.
-Such additions may be income in the month added to the trust, depending on the source of the funds (see SI 01120.201J.) and may count as resources in the following months under regular SSI trust rules.
+Additions to or augmentations of a trust after age 65 (except as outlined below) do not qualify for this exception.
+Such additions may be income in the month added to the trust, depending on the source of the funds (see SI 01120.201J) and may count as resources in the following months under regular SSI trust rules.

 4. Disabled